“The quality of any embroidery project starts with how well your material and stabilizer are hooped”

 Next, you will place the bottom half of your hoop on the table in front of you so that adjustable corner with the knob is the furthest away from you.
-After properly laying your material and stabilizer on top of the bottom half of the hoop that is on the table, you will take the top half of the hoop and in one swift motion push it forward and down into the bottom half of the hoop to ‘pop’ it into place.
+After properly laying your material and stabilizer on top of the bottom half of the hoop that is on the table, you will take the top half of the hoop and in one swift motion, push it forward and down into the bottom half of the hoop to ‘pop’ it into place.
 If pre-adjusted properly, there should be a little bit of resistance, but you shouldn’t be fighting with the top piece of the hoop to press it in.

-Embroidery Hooping Basics Youtube Tutorial:
+Embroidery Hooping for Beginner’s Video Tutorial: